AmatCoder/mednaffe/Building.md

   ``make install``

-*NOTE: You do not need to install mednaffe, it can be run from /src folder.
-Mednafen emulator must be in PATH*
+*NOTE: You do not need to install mednaffe, it can be run from /src folder.*